Gastric Sleeve Surgery in Brownsville & Harlingen, TX

 The procedure is called a gastric sleeve because your surgeon will create a small pouch using a stapling device, separating your stomach into two sections, the small sleeve and the larger section.
 The larger section of your stomach is removed.
 This form of bariatric surgery is called “restrictive” which means it controls weight loss by physical restrictions of the stomach, versus a more “malabsorptive” method like the jejunoileal bypass which actual affects nutritional intake by changing where in your intestines the food gets absorbed.

-Benefits of the Gastric Sleeve
+Benefits of a Gastric Sleeve

 Operating Time – The gastric sleeve is one of the quicker weight loss procedures.
 It can take up to an hour and a half, versus the gastric bypass which may be double that time.